Saint Augustine Florida

 DESCRIPTION/HISTORY

-In 1845, the house passed on to the Dummett daughters: Anna, Sarah, and Elizabeth.
+Francis-inn-paranormalIn 1845, the house passed on to the Dummett daughters: Anna, Sarah, and Elizabeth.
 The enterprising Anna promptly opened The Dummett Boardinghouse.
 As she out-lived all of her sisters, Anna became the guardian of all of her sisters’ children.
 She raised the 10 children, her nieces and nephews, and never got married, staying single.

-Ten years later, in 1855, partial ownership of the house was passed to Anna’s brother-in-law, her sister Elizabeth’s husband, General Hardee.
+Ten years later, in 1855, partial ownership of the house passed to Anna’s brother-in-law, her sister Elizabeth’s husband, General Hardee.
 As General Hardee was sent to West Point to be the Commandant of Cadets, Anna continued to run the newly named Dummett-Hardee Boardinghouse, for her brother-in-law, which turned out to be a happy arrangement for all.

 HISTORY OF MANIFESTATIONS

 At first sight, this young man fell in love with Lily, who returned his love whole-heartedly.
-While their love was passionate and often consummated in one of the empty rooms, their future together was dim, because a relationship between a white gentleman of good breeding and a black slave was forbidden in high society.
+While their love was passionate and consummated in one of the empty rooms, their future together was dim, as a relationship between a white gentleman of good breeding and a black slave was forbidden in high society.

 MANIFESTATIONS

-The Young Soldier entity:
+The Young Soldier entity

 He has found some peace at the Saint Francis Inn, and some pastimes to keep himself amused.
 He is friendly toward the living, and is up for a practical joke on occasion.
 Though he gravitates toward room 3A, he has been active all over the inn.